palform/palform/packages/blog-docs/blog/2024-11-28-google-forms-security/index.md

 Modern-day consumers are increasingly worried about how their data is handled.
 Every new data point you're collecting will need a sort of "mental" justification for many people, which can be easy to forget when you're solely focussed on collecting as much data as possible.

 It's important to be super clear about how you're handling their data and what security practices you'll be using.
 Not only to make leads feel comfortable, but also to ensure you're following data protection laws [such as the GDPR](/blog/2024/09/07/google-forms-gdpr).
 Here's some simple things you can do:

 - At the start of the form, **include a link to your Privacy Policy**.
 Not only is this legally required, it makes your business look super professional and convinces your users they're in comfortable hands.
 - Use an **end-to-end encrypted form builder**.
 The majority of form builders on the market such as Google Forms and Typeform don't fully encrypt response data.
 Users can feel creeped out by this, and it exposes you to serious data breaches.
 Try [Palform](https://palform.app), which offers unlimited responses for free, and security standards that outperform the entire industry.
+- Explain briefly **why you need their contact details**.
+If you'll be sending them a newsletter, make that clear!
+Most people will only be interested in talking to you directly, and reassuring them they won't receive any unwanted emails can increase their confidence.

 ## 3. Use a lead magnet